ARJITMALIK/seive/experiment/theory.md

 The study of science and technology of small particles along with the fundamental and derived properties of indiviodual as well as a collection of particles is known as micromeritics.
 The micromeritic properties of a drug can be related in a significant way to the physical, chemical and pharmacological properties of a drug. <Br>

-Clinically, the particle size of a drug can affect its release from dosage formsthat are administered orally, parenterally, rectally and topically.
-Thus,the successful formulation of suspensions, emulsions and tablets, from the view points of both physcal stabilityand pharmacologic response, also depends on the particle size achieved in the product. <Br>
+Clinically, the particle size of a drug can affect its release from dosage forms that are administered orally, parenterally, rectally and topically.
+Thus, the successful formulation of suspensions, emulsions and tablets, from the view points of both physcal stabilityand pharmacologic response, also depends on the particle size achieved in the product. <Br>

 **PRINCIPLE** <Br>